TUI Forest Peru

 This impact is linked to migration out of communities and into urban centres, which inevitably puts more pressure on natural resources.
 High Andean Forest restoration therefore helps to increase water security, provides new incomes, boosts community health, and counteracts cultural loss.

-TUI Forest Peru is pledging to grow and plant a total of 1.9 million native trees.
-This includes building and maintaining 20 community-run nurseries and training nursery technicians, leading to the restoration of approximately 800 hectares.
-The 20 nurseries officially have one full-time nursery technician each, but they are communally managed in line with the social organisation of these high Andean communities, where many people take turns taking care of the growing saplings.
+TUI Forest Peru grows and plants 1.9 million native trees in two different locations, one in the Vilcanota area in the heart of the famous Sacred Valley, and the second in the developing destination of Nor Yauyos Cochas, in the central part of the country.
+This includes building and maintaining 26 community-run nurseries and training nursery technicians, leading to the restoration of approximately 1.220 hectares.
+The 26 nurseries officially have one full-time nursery technician each, but they are communally managed in line with the social organisation of these high Andean communities, where many people take turns taking care of the growing saplings.
 Training on seedling propagation is carried out throughout the year by ECOAN.

-TUI Forest Peru also protects 10,000 hectares of existing forest by helping to establish and maintain Private Conservation Areas (PCAs). alongside 21 local communities, including the titling of ancestral land.
-This will help to preserve more than 22 IUCN-listed species. as well as preventing soil degradation from glacier runoff.
-Protected Conservation Areas in Peru are recognised by the government and are evaluated and renewed every two years.
+TUI Forest Peru also protects 15,000 hectares of existing forest by helping to establish and maintain Private Conservation Areas (PCAs). alongside over 20 local communities, including the titling of ancestral land.
+This will help to preserve almost 30 IUCN-listed species. as well as preventing soil degradation from glacier runoff.
+Protected Conservation Areas (PCAs) in Peru are recognised by the government and are evaluated and renewed every two years.
 Communities cannot apply to establish these areas unless they have a legal entitlement to the lands.
 In Vilcanota, approximately 8,600 hectares are already under protection through PCAs, and over the next three years, several of these will require renewal, and at least one new area will be established.
+Meanwhile, in Nor Yauyos-Cochas, a PCA covering 5,000 hectares will be established during the project period.

 Administration of protected areas also involves forest fire prevention and management.
-In Vilcanota, 3 forest-fires operation centres will be maintained, which involves providing equipment, training local community members and delivering general educational workshops on preventing and managing forest fires.
+In Vilcanota, three forest-fires operation centres are being maintained, which involves providing equipment, training local community members and delivering general educational workshops on preventing and managing forest fires.

-Overall, TUI Forest Peru will actively involve 10,000 people in restoration and conservation activities, including seed and cutting, collection, plant propagation, reforestation campaigns, maintenance and construction of ecotourism facilities, boosting local livelihoods.
+Overall, TUI Forest Peru actively involves over 10,000 people in restoration and conservation activities, including seed and cutting, collection, plant propagation, reforestation campaigns, maintenance and construction of ecotourism facilities, boosting local livelihoods.

 Project Partners